tobe2098/UbuntuVersionFetcher/INSTALL.md

 # Build instructions for Windows

+## Prerequisites
+### For libcurl
+This package uses `libcurl`, a dynamic library from `curl`.
+This library is installed via `cmake`, but itself needs certain libraries to be present.
+If you have installed `Git`, it is possible that these dependencies are already in place.
+For more, go to [curl dependencies](https://curl.se/docs/libs.html).
 ## Installing requirements via installers
 ### C++ compiler
 You will need to have installed a C++ compiler.